Rolling Thunder – “Transformation”

 each Stage Performance in Rio de Janeiro, United Nation’s Eco ’92 Events

-Rolling Thunder was part of an evening titled, Dance for the Earth.
-Images from three dances, including Rolling Thunder, are below.
+Rolling Thunder – Transformation was part of an evening-length work titled, Dance for the Earth.
+Images from Dance for the Earth are below:

 Collage Dance for the Earth72